ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ## Homework Exercises

+You can either complete this exercise prior to our next class meeting or during our next class meeting, but regardless should come to class with any questions or issues you have.

 ### Solve the Cloned Corn Maze

 Your assignment before our next class meeting (so this upcoming Thursday) is to clone two of your peers' repositories and solve their mazes.
 You can find the links to their repositories in the discussion forum [https://github.com/ZoeLeBlanc/is310-computing-humanities-2024/discussions/1](https://github.com/ZoeLeBlanc/is310-computing-humanities-2024/discussions/1), and you should try solving the mazes that have yet to be solved based on replies.